 Less stuff to save: By using Oracle’s Advanced Compression option in the database, or (in a more data warehouse related setting) Exadata’s Hybrid Columnar Compression or the ZFS Storage Appliance’s Compression/Deduplication features, you can save a lot of Terabytes in raw disk space.
 And every Terabyte saved on the database side means one extra Terabyte saved on the backup side, and one Terabyte less to recover in a DR scenario!

 Less stuff to test/QA/patch: Even Exadata, Exalogic, SuperCluster and other Engineered Systems have to be patched and upgraded from time to time.
-The good news is that there's only one patch to apply to the whole system, and it has been already tested, quality-assured and certified for you.
+The good news is that there’s only one patch to apply to the whole system, and it has been already tested, quality-assured and certified for you.
 This means: Less work, less people and less time to test, QA and certify patches.
-Because this time, you don't need to check whether the database patch works with the OS, whether the OS patch works with the FC driver, whether the SAP patch works with the database and so on.
-Even SAP bundle patches now come together with the Exadata patch for single patch bliss.
+Because this time, you don’t need to check whether the database patch works with the OS, whether the OS patch works with the FC driver, whether the SAP patch works with the database and so on.
+Even SAP bundle patches now come together with the Exadata patch (no link, page no longer exists) for single patch bliss.
 Again, this approach not only saves you time and headaches and personell, it also reduces the risk that results out of having to qualify many components from multiple vendors together.

 Less risk: Never underestimate the monetary effect of having less risk.
 A colleague of mine knows about a partner who deployed an Oracle database stack on a standard Red Hat Linux machine on some standard hardware.
 There was a case of driver/OS/database patch mismatch that brought them down for a long time and later on they calculated that this incident cost them more than 40k Euros.
 Just because some storage driver didn’t work with the OS and the database very well.
 This is exactly the stuff that is taken out of the equation at the engineering level, so the machine leaves the factory without this kind of problem.
 I’m not saying here that Engineered Systems are perfect, ‘cause nothing is.
 But a huge chunk of potential failures has already been eliminated before your machine hits production.
 And that is sometimes, as some credit card company likes to say: Priceless.